 Unfortunately, those experiences also led her to have chronic pain in her back and hips.
 The chronic pain that she developed had led her to needing medical treatment.

 Today, things are different for her now.
-Debra is currently having a vibrant life that is due to the work conducted by help orthopedic surgeon Dr. Brad Thomas, who helps treated her physical pain, and anesthesiologist Dr. Eugene Lipov, who treated her PTSD.
+Debra is currently having a vibrant life that is due to the work conducted by help orthopedic surgeon Dr. Brad Thomas, who helps treated her physical pain, and anesthesiologist Dr. Eugene Lipov, who treated her PTSD with SGB.

 The tragic death of Army Spc.
 Vanessa Guillen

 On June 30, 2020, the whole nation reacted with shock at the news that the remains of Army Spc.
 Vanessa Guillen were found near Fort Hood, Texas.
 Vanessa Guillen was thought to have been killed by a fellow soldier who later died by suicide as stated by the military.
 She was last seen on April 22 and the suspect in the killing, Spc.
 Aaron Robinson, killed himself a few months later.

 Ever since Guillen’s remains were found, her family are still fighting for justice in memory of their beloved sister and daughter.
 The Guillen family have repeatedly denounced the command climate and culture at Fort Hood while advocating for the protection of soldiers stationed at the military base.